Born in the hatchery.

 HATCHERY

-Replicates the ideal conditions found in nature where clams reproduce according to their biological inclination and grow until they reach the seed stage.
-It benefits from direct access to the high-quality waters of Nazaré, with continuous renewal even near the coast.
+Replicates the ideal conditions found in nature where bivalve reproduce according to their biological inclination and then grow until they reach the seed stage.
+This location benefits from access to a high-quality water thanks to the near shore high water renovation.

 HATCHERY

-We develop R&D projects in the fields of cultivation, genetics, and pathology.
-We apply a scientific program of selective breeding for the species Ruditapes decussatus.
-We work in collaboration with various universities, research centers, and other external partners in innovation.
+We develop R&D projects in the fields of cultivation, genetics and pathology.
+We apply a scientific selective breeding program on several species (Ruditapes decussatus, Venerupis corrugata and Ostrea edulis).
+We work in external collaboration with various universities, research centres and innovation partners in Portugal and around the world.

 HATCHERY

-The life cycle begins in this room where breeders from various sources, including from our own open sea farm, spawn in the water in large quantities.
+The life cycle begins with the selection and conditioning of broodstock, from various sources and locations, including from our own open sea farm.
+Once ready, the spawning phase can begin with the spawn happening in the water and in large quantities.

 HATCHERY

-This phase is critical and requires thorough control to assist in the transformation from larvae to seed.
-The metamorphosis includes the formation of the shell, siphons, and foot.
+This phase is critical and requires the technical know-how to control and assist in the transformation of larvae to seed.
+The metamorphosis includes the formation of the shell, syphons and a foot, in the case of clams.

 HATCHERY